 For another birding opportunity, stop at Baskett Slough Wildlife Refuge near Dallas.
 Baskett Slough hosts over 200 species of birds for winter as nesting or migration stopovers.
 The diversity in habitat demonstrates an array of birds to see, from shorebirds and waterbirds to songbirds and raptors.

 Continue on to Amity, the gateway to the Eola-Amity AVA and a few short miles to McMinnville and the Evergreen Aviation Museum.
-In Amity, pick up a sandwich or snack at Blue Raven Farmstand, then head down the road to Keeler Estate Vineyard for spectacular wine and to learn about biodynamic and sustainable grape farming practices.
+In Amity, pick up a sandwich or snack at Blue Raeven Farmstand, then head to Coelho Winery's urban tasting room for Portuguese-inspired wines and Willamette Valley varietals.

 Have dinner at The Blue Goat on Amity’s Trade Street, specializing in seasonal, local and sustainably-farmed produce from the Willamette Valley.
-After dinner, walk down the block and check in at the Amity Flats to stay in a charmingly restored loft.
+After dinner, walk down the block and check in at the Amity Flats to stay in a beautifully restored, century-old building.

 In the morning, grab a waffle and espresso for breakfast at the Common Cup then make your way south toward historic downtown Albany, boasting more than 800 historic structures in a 100-block area.

 After exploring the historic homes and buildings, experience the first framed structure built in Albany in 1849, the Monteith House.
 Across the street, take a ride on a hand-carved animal at the Historic Carousel and Museum.
 Community volunteers hand-carved each of the one-of-a-kind carousel animals.
 Each animal takes over two years to complete.
-Soon you'll be able to ride a new creation: the orca whale, Geno.
+As part of your whale watching, be sure to look for the orca whale, Geno, with his bit of whimsey of a starfish holding an OSU baseball.

 Stop for lunch at Novak’s, Oregon’s longest running family-owned Hungarian restaurant, before making the 50-minute drive to Eugene.